Architecture of the medieval cathedrals of England: Liturgical and organisational

 English cathedrals maintain a traditional form of church service, of which canticles, the set psalm of the day, responses, and an anthem are sung by a choir traditionally composed of about thirty men and boys.
 (Many cathedrals now also have a girls choir, and a lay choir).
 Because of this tradition, that part of the building that contains the stalls, usually to the east of the central tower but sometimes extending under it, is called the choir or quire.
-The choir is sometimes divided from the nave of the cathedral by a wide medieval pulpitum screen constructed of stone and in some instances carrying a large pipe organ, notably at Exeter, Gloucester, Lincoln, Norwich, Rochester, St Albans, Southwell, Wells and York.
-This screen traditionally separated the quire from the nave and the clergy from the laity, who were expected to worship at parish churches, rather than at the cathedral.
+The choir is sometimes divided from the nave of the cathedral by a wide late medieval pulpitum screen constructed of stone and in some instances carrying a large pipe organ, notably at Exeter, Gloucester, Lincoln, Norwich, Rochester, St Albans, Southwell, Wells and York.
+This screen traditionally separated the quire from the nave and the clergy from the laity, who except on special occasions were expected to worship at parish churches, rather than at the cathedral.
 The nave of the cathedral, in medieval times, was used primarily for processions.
 At its western end it contains the font for the ritual washing service of Baptism, at which a person, most often an infant, is symbolically accepted into the church.
 The font is usually made of stone and is usually the oldest fitting in the cathedral, many of them being Norman.
+The elaborate wooden font-covers, raised by ropes and pulleys when the font was needed, that most acquired in the later Middle Ages were a favourite target of Protestant iconoclasts, and rarely survive.

 Since the Reformation, the nave is that part of the building which is usually open to and most used by the congregation and general public.
 There is also, usually in the nave, a raised pulpit from which the dean or other clergy can expound the scriptures.
 In the late 20th century it became customary in some cathedrals for an hourly prayer to be said, for the benefit of visitors, and this is often presented from the nave pulpit.
-In a large cathedral, particularly in those where the building is divided by a screen as at Canterbury, an altar may be set at the eastern end of the nave so that services might be held there for large congregations.
+In a large cathedral, particularly in those where the building is divided by a screen, as at Canterbury, a modern altar may be set at the eastern end of the nave so that services might be held there for large congregations.
 At each place where services are held there is a lectern on which rests a Bible.